 Some Reference Information.

 1. The "Journal" had three names during its ninety-three year life (1868 - 1961).
 John Scott started it as the Osage Mission Journal.
 It was also published as the Neosho County Journal and St. Paul Journal.
-There were several publishers and owners, and at least one shift in politics, but the same business lineage was retained during its lifespan.
+There were several editors and owners, and at least one shift in politics, but the same business lineage was retained during its lifespan.
+W. W. Graves was the longest-term editor/owner.

 Osage historian and author Louis Burns credited the Osage Mission missionaries with being the main line of defense between his people and extinction: